-Slovakia is among the safest countries in Europe, with crime rates on the decrease.
-But there are a few minor hassles to be aware of before you go.
+Slovakia is among the safest countries in Europe, but what types of petty crime should you watch out for?
+Here are a few minor hassles to be aware of.

 Slovakian roads are normally kept in good condition, thanks in part to a mandatory road tax common to Central Europe.
 Find out what you need to know before taking to the roads.